 Bastyr University has a contract with Inceptia as a third party servicer to provide default prevention and financial literacy services to our students and our former students.

 For more information on third party servicers, please contact Danette Wells, Director of Financial Aid, at firstname.lastname@example.org.

-Click here for information regarding the requirements and procedures for students seeking to withdraw officially, including the policy on refunds and return of Title IV financial aid.
+Requirements and procedures for students seeking to withdraw officially, including the policy on refunds and return of Title IV financial aid:

 The Fast Facts page on the University website provides links to the following information: